PossibleSolutions/ListIntersectingAreas/README.md

-# Generate lists of intersecting areas and information about them for input spatial data
+# Generate lists of intersecting areas and information about them

 Input:
 1. Spatial data (points, polygons, etc.)